mikeos-tech/dictionary-sync/README.md

      sudo systemctl disable example.service

 ---
+## Setting up Subsequent Computers

+Setting up the first computer includes creating things like the local and remote *git* repositories and these are things that only need to be done once.
+This means it is more straightforward to set up any other computers were you want to synchronise your files.

+---

+### 1. Pull down the onm-line Repository

+The first step in this process is to get a copy of the on-line *git* repository onto the additional machines you wish to use it on. *git* provides a command for this, that will bring down a copy ready for use.
+Because I called the on-line repository something different to the folder, I needed to rename the folder.
+Alternatively you could just include the different path in the program configuration file.

+You need to either be using the same *ssh* key on the machine you are adding it or set up additional *ssh* keys on the on-line *git* repository.

+The URL element of the command below needs to be replaced with the path you used at stage

+     git clone URL

+---
 This works for me and is here to be used and modified as required.
 It probably isn't the best solution for this problem.
 It is more a quick and dirty solution rather than something for wider distribution I'm open to suggestions on how it can be improved.